Intimate Partner Violence and Elder Abuse: The Basics

 afraid to return home,

-report of injuries caused by intimate partner,
+report of injuries caused by an intimate partner,

 victim appears embarrassed, vague, anxious, or depressed,